DYKD-TV

-DYKD-TV (channel 7) is a television station in Masbate City, Philippines, airing programming from the GMA network.
+DYRD-TV (channel 7) is a television station in Masbate City, Philippines, airing programming from the GMA network.
 Owned and operated by the network's namesake corporate parent, the station maintains transmitter facilities at Brgy.
 Pinamurbuhan, Mobo, Masbate.

-Although identifying as a separate station in its own right, DYKD-TV is considered a straight simulcast of DWAI-TV (channel 7) in Naga City, until it was a repeater of DZBB-TV by August 31, 2024.
+Although identifying as a separate station in its own right, DYRD-TV was considered a straight simulcast of DWAI-TV (channel 7) in Naga City until it was a repeater of DZBB-TV by August 31, 2024.